SokolskyNikita/pdf-to-markdown-cli/README.md

 - `-cs`, `--chunk-size`: Set PDF chunk size in pages (default: 25)
 - `-o`, `--output-dir`: Absolute path to the output directory.
 If not provided, output files will be saved in the same directory as their corresponding input files.
 - `-v`, `--verbose`: Enable verbose (DEBUG level) logging
+- `--version`: Show the installed `pdf-to-markdown-cli` version and exit

 ### Output Structure